-- [1] These Share-Based Awards represent the portion of annual Board retainers that are required to be paid to Mr. Mahon in Deferred Share Units pursuant to the Mandatory DSU Plans for services as a Director of the Corporation and its subsidiaries. - These Share-Based Awards represent Executive Share Units awarded to the Named Executive Officer pursuant to the Executive Share [2] Unit Plans.
-The values shown are the values of the awards based on the average market value of the Common Shares determined in accordance with the Executive Share Unit Plans. - [3] The Option-Based Awards reflect the grant date fair value of stock options granted under the Stock Option Plan.
+[3] These Share-Based Awards represent the portion of annual Board retainers that are required to be paid to Mr. Mahon in Deferred Share Units pursuant to the Mandatory DSU Plans for services as a Director of the Corporation and its subsidiaries.

+- [4] The Option-Based Awards reflect the grant date fair value of stock options granted under the Stock Option Plan.
 The grant date fair value of the option awards was calculated using the Black Scholes model adjusted for dividends.
 The volatility factor was estimated using a monthly historical value equal to the time period between actual grant date and the assumed future exercise date.
-The dividend yield was calculated by taking the last annualized dividend payment and dividing it by the option exercise price. - These are bonuses paid pursuant to the annual incentive bonus program.
-[4] - [5] This is a special bonus that was paid in 2013 in respect of the acquisition of Irish Life. - [6] The aggregate of perquisites and other personal benefits provided to each Named Executive Officer in 2015 did not exceed the lesser of \$50,000 and 10% of total salary. - [7] These amounts represent Board fees paid (other than the portion of annual Board retainers required to be paid in Deferred Share Units pursuant to the Mandatory DSU Plans which is disclosed in the Share-Based Awards column) to Mr. Mahon in his capacity as a Director of the Corporation and/or its subsidiaries, all of which he elected to receive in the form of Deferred Share Units under the Voluntary DSU Plans, other than \$20,242 which Mr. Mahon received in cash in 2013. - [8] These amounts represent Great-West contributions to supplement contributions made by Messrs.
-Mahon, Lovatt and Johnston under the Great-West Employees Share Ownership Plan and a matching contribution made by Great-West Financial in respect of Mr. Corbett's 401(k) plan. - Mr. Lovatt was Executive Vice-President and Chief Financial Officer of the Corporation, Great-West, London Life and Canada Life until March 31, 2015, at which time Mr. MacNicholas assumed responsibility for the role.
-Mr. Lovatt remained in an advisory role to Mr. MacNicholas until his retirement on July 1, 2015. - This amount represents a retirement bonus paid to Mr. Lovatt.
-[10]
+The dividend yield was calculated by taking the last annualized dividend payment and dividing it by the option exercise price. - [5] These are bonuses paid pursuant to the annual incentive bonus program. - [6] The aggregate of perquisites and other personal benefits provided to each Named Executive Officer in 2016 did not exceed the lesser of \$50,000 and 10% of total salary. - [7] These amounts represent Board fees paid (other than the portion of annual Board retainers required to be paid in Deferred Share Units pursuant to the Mandatory DSU Plans which is disclosed in the Share-Based Awards column) to Mr. Mahon in his capacity as a Director of the Corporation and/or its subsidiaries, all of which he elected to receive in the form of Deferred Share Units under the Voluntary DSU Plans. - [8] These amounts represent Great-West contributions to supplement contributions made by Messrs.
+Mahon, Armstrong and Bird under the Great-West Employee Share Ownership Plan and a matching contribution made by Great-West Financial in respect of Mr. Corbett's 401(k) plan. - [9] This amount represents a cash award granted to Mr. Armstrong in consideration of the value he forfeited at his former employer upon joining the Corporation.